Donegal International Rally: 2022

 This year's event consisted of 301 kilometres over 20 stages.
 It was a counting round of the Irish Tarmac Rally Championship and the Celtic Rally Trophy.
 The starting grid was capped at a maximum of 160 competitors, plus 25 historic and 25 junior competitors.
 The starting fee was €1,600.
 The event was labelled as the biggest rally of the year in Ireland.
 An incident occurred where a 62-year-old man was arrested after damaging one of the competitor cars by cutting wires and the fuel lines.

 2025

 The 2025 Wilton Donegal International Rally was held over three days between 20–22 June.
 It once again was part of the Irish Tarmac Rally Championship.
 The rally consisted of 20 stages totalling 271 kilometres.
 It was won by Callum Devine for the third year in a row.
 He finished just over 20 seconds ahead of Meirion Evans in second place.
-Former World Rally Championship driver and current ERC champion Hayden Paddon was a late entrant to the event and was second overall after the first day, however he retired from the rally after a roll on SS13.
+Former World Rally Championship driver and current ERC champion Hayden Paddon was a late entrant to the event and was second overall after the first day, however he retired from the rally after a roll on Special Stage 13.

+2026

+A teenage boy was killed, and other spectators injured, as a result of an incident on Saturday 20 June at Trentagh.
+Following this, the remainder of the event was cancelled.